awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatchLogs/README.md

 # CloudWatch Logs code examples for the SDK for .NET

 ## Overview
-The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch Logs (CloudWatch Logs) to request, import, and manage certificates.
+The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch Logs to request, import, and manage certificates.

-Use CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud instances, AWS CloudTrail, or other sources.
+Use CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, or other sources.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.